CorfuDB/CorfuDB/docs/log-replicator/routing_queues.md

 ## LR Client on Sink
 Similar to the ReplicationGroup routing model, listens to both the ReplicationStatus table and the routing queue.
-Identifies when a full sync as started and delivers full sync messages.
+Identifies when a snapshot sync has started and delivers snapshot sync messages.
 If there are log entry message, these are also delivered subsequently.
 It is up to the client to read the envelope information and apply its contents to the respective tables.